Mountainsmith Haze 50

 As far as weight goes, the lighter, the better.

 It can handle probably up to 25 lbs before growing uncomfortable.
 While the shoulder straps are more comfortable than most "minimalist" style packs, they still are minimalist, and aren't built for full-capacity loads.
-I carried between 15 and 30 pounds with this pack: it rode tight and comfortable on the low end, but difficult to center with uncomfortable pressure points on the high end.
+I carried between 15 and 30 pounds with this pack: while it does distribute the load evenly, the straps and suspension aren't robust enough for heavier load.
+This isn't any different from other minimalist packs, but something to note, nonetheless.

 EASE OF USE